These affordable DIY grow lights can grow thousands of dollars worth of garden seedlings and microgreens every year.

 We use a five shelf grow light system (74″ high x 48″ wide x 18″ deep).
 If you want to set up your own DIY grow light system like the one we’ve used successfully for many years, use the materials list below to get exactly what you need.

-- 48″ Fluorescent Shop Light Housing – at least two good options here depending on best price and what’s in stock when you order:
+- 48″ COOL LIGHT Fluorescent Bulbs – two options depending on pricing and what’s in stock:

 Setting Up Your DIY Grow Lights: